Notice

 ...

-Another heap dump on the same daemon will add another file.
-It is convenient to compare to a previous heap dump to show what has grown in the interval.
-For instance:
+Performing another heap dump on the same daemon creates another file.
+It is convenient to compare the new file to a file created by a previous heap dump to show what has grown in the interval.
+For example:

 $ google-pprof --text --base out/osd.0.profile.0001.heap \